It’s highly unlikely anyone wakes up in the morning and says, “I wish my life was harder.” We want our lives to be easier.

 - Pay more attention to your mental, emotional and physical health.
 We know our overall health and well-being dictates so much of what we will or will not do.
 The more the different aspects of ourselves are in alignment, the better our lives will be.
 Ensuring we eat well, get enough exercise and sleep daily are simple things we can focus on now.

 - Reconnect to what makes you happy.
-Many people go after things they believe will make them happy only to find that those things are not important at all.
+Many people go after things they believe will make them happy, only to find that those things aren’t important at all.
 Being able to identify what we’re passionate about and spending more time doing those things will lead to more happiness and a sense of meaning or satisfaction in life.

 - Look for ways to save time.
 As time is one of the biggest challenges we face, we have to be more efficient in how we do things.
 This may involve doing common or everyday tasks in batches, outsourcing or delegating tasks and avoid multitasking, which will make us more ineffective.